-I am a writer and a candidate for a master’s degree in history at Arizona State University.
+I am a writer specializing in environmental history and personal adventure narrative.
 I live in Connecticut.
 I edit the journal Appalachia.
 The journal is a mountaineering publication with the literary bent published since 1876 by the Appalachian Mountain Club.
 My stories for the journal include a story about rattlesnakes’ troubles, essays about my solo encounters with wildlife and myself in the mountains, a portrait of Appalachian Trail thru-hiker guru Warren Doyle, and a personal essay on my 1987 AT thru-hike with my husband and two friends.
 Read that story here.
 I also write articles on the environment and human health for the Connecticut Health Investigative Team.

 The central research question I carried into my work on Libertarians on the Prairie was, first: Who was Laura Ingalls Wilder?
 What was she really like?
 How did she use her pioneer background to live authentically as a farmer who loved simple country values?
 How did she draft her books?
 But over time the questions changed, becoming: Why did the books carry such a strong anti-government theme?
 Why did Laura Ingalls Wilder and her daughter, Rose Wilder Lane, keep their collaboration secret?
 How much did Rose help her?
-And finally: Why is the myth about Laura Ingalls Wilder so strong that for years her fans, even those who knew the truth, downplayed her reliance on Rose, and therefore presented a false character?
-And, what did this say about the Western myths Americans love so much?
-Independence, self-sufficiency, and courage?
-Were those constructed myths?
+And finally: Why is the myth about Laura Ingalls Wilder so strong that for years her fans, even those who knew the truth, downplayed her reliance on Rose?

 My next book

 My next book will explore the hard life of southern New Jersey tenant and refugee farm laborers from about 1880 to the mid-1900s in a forgotten corner of the world.
 I’m calling this book tentatively Why Grandpop Left the Farm.